PRECIOUS-Gold below $1,200 on steadier dollar; eyes on Greece, China

 Euro zone deputy finance ministers will meet midweek ahead of a Eurogroup finance ministers’ gathering two days later, a Greek government official told Reuters, as Athens and its creditors continue to seek a deal on reforms to unlock aid.

-While uncertainty over the situation in Greece could lift some retail gold demand in Europe, there has been no significant uptick in physical demand from Asia, the top consuming region, traders said.
+While uncertainty over the situation in Greece could lift some retail demand in Europe, there had been no significant uptick in physical demand from Asia, the top consuming region, traders said.

 Economic sluggishness in China, the world’s second-biggest bullion consumer, in particular was a concern given the central bank’s easing measures over the weekend.